By Kim Clarke

 When Ford did make his way to the building’s fourth floor and the grad students, Shaw was waiting for him.
 “I reached out to shake his hand,” she said, “and he stepped on my toe.”

 Once Ford settled in with the students, he discussed the presidency, Congress, the Vietnam War and foreign policy, and his controversial pardoning of Nixon.
 “He was quite forthright about things,” Shaw said.
 “He was relaxed with us.
 I don’t know if we were relaxed with him.”

 In addition to meeting the president, Shaw had an equally memorable moment from the visit.
 Once Ford was gone and students could unwind, she was approached by a classmate, Evans Young.
 “With all you’ve done today,” he told her, “the least I can do is take you to lunch.”

 Lunch turned into a courtship that led to marriage in 1979.
-Today, Shaw is associate vice provost for academic and faculty affairs and Young is recently retired as assistant dean for undergraduate education in the College of Literature, Science, and the Arts.
+Shaw went on to become associate vice provost for academic and faculty affairs and Young was assistant dean for undergraduate education in the College of Literature, Science, and the Arts.

 Chapter 6 Rejections

 For every class and group attended by Ford, there were others whose invitations were rejected.

 “Our Department of Political Science has been besieged with participation requests.
 They have come from University faculty and students both within and outside Political Science, and from other groups off campus as well,” Grassmuck told Ford a month before his arrival.
 “And no doubt you and your staff have had related calls and invitations, too.”